dojo/docs/developer/design/bootstrap.rst

 The vector require.onError.log records the pair of parameters received for each application of onError.

-The error API is has-bracketed by the has feature "loader-errorApi"; if the has feature loadder-errorApi is false then onError is defined as given by defaultConfig (if any) or no-op.
+The error API is has-bracketed by the has feature "loader-errorApi"; if the has feature loadder-errorApi is false then onError is defined as given by defaultConfig (if any), otheriwse, no-op.

 The loader uses the error API with messageIds as follows: